-So by the mid 1950s and on into the 1960s, "Situation Ethics" systems arose so that even church looked upon the Ten Commandments as mere suggestions and inconvenience, and these thoughts have crept into every area of life so that it now dominates our moral and ethical thinking in education, in religion, in childrearing, in marital relations, in economics, in agriculture, in healing, and in social programs.
-In Psalm 10:4 is a very significant statement.
+So by the mid 1950s and on into the 1960s, "situation ethics" systems arose so that even churches looked upon the Ten Commandments as mere suggestions and inconvenience, and these thoughts have crept into every area of life so that it now dominates our moral and ethical thinking in education, in religion, in childrearing, in marital relations, in economics, in agriculture, in healing, and in social programs.
+In Psalm 10 is a very significant statement.

 Psalm 10:4 The wicked, through the pride of his countenance, will not seek after God: God is not in all his thoughts.